 Have you ever wanted to explore the fascinating world of tying your own flies?
-Here's your chance to learn the basics of fly tying with author and teacher Steve Hudson in a live three-session online fly tying workshop!
+Here's your chance to learn the basics of fly tying with author and teacher Steve Hudson in a live two-session online fly tying workshop presented on Zoom!

-The course begins Tuesday, Dec.
-8 and wraps up on Thursday, Dec.
-10. Each session begins at 7 p.m.
-Eastern time on Zoom.
-Login details will be provided closer to the first session.
+The course begins Tuesday, July 27 and wraps up on Thursday, July 29.
+Zoom login details will be provided closer to the first session.

-Each class will last about two hours, and the second session picks up where the first session left off.
+Each class will last about two hours, with the second session picking up where the first session left off.
 Emphasis will be on learning key tying skills, and by the end of the course you'll be set to begin a lifelong journey through the fascinating world of tying your own flies!

 This course is based on the book Fly Tying 101 by Steve Hudson.
 If you would like a copy of this book, you can get one from our webstore, from Amazon or from many fly shops.

-There is also a special student kit available which includes not only the textbook but also the tying materials (but not tying vise or tying tools) that we will use in the course.
+There is also a special student kit available which includes not only the textbook but also the tying materials that we will use in the course (but not a tying vise or tying tools).
 This student kit is available from our webstore or, in the Atlanta area, from Alpharetta Outfitters.

 What about tying tools?
 See the list at right.
 I suggest that you visit your local fly shop to check out the many tool options that are available and to pick the tools which best suit your needs.

-If you'd like to be a part of this class, please let us know using the form below.
-In the "Message" field, please indicate that you're interested in the online intro to fly tying class.
-Please specify the course dates in your submission.
+Also: If you plan to be a part of this class, please let us know using the form below.
+In the "Message" field, please put "Fly Tying 101."
+Be sure to include your email.
 Thank you!

 Q: Is there a charge for this course?